mrpowers-io/spark-fast-tests/README.md

 }
 ```

-To compare two large DataFrames that are partitioned across different nodes in a cluster, use the `assertLargeDataFrameEquality` method instead:
+To compare large DataFrames that are partitioned across different nodes in a cluster, use the `assertLargeDataFrameEquality` method.

 ```scala
 assertLargeDataFrameEquality(actualDF, expectedDF)
 ```

-`assertSmallDataFrameEquality` is generally faster for test suites that run on your local machine.  `assertLargeDataFrameEquality` should only be used for DataFrames that are split among nodes in a cluster.
+`assertSmallDataFrameEquality` is faster for test suites that run on your local machine.  `assertLargeDataFrameEquality` should only be used for DataFrames that are split across nodes in a cluster.

-## Spark Versions

-spark-fast-tests supports Spark 2.x.
-There are no plans to retrofit the project to work with Spark 1.x.

 ## Alternatives

-The [spark-testing-base](https://github.com/holdenk/spark-testing-base) project more features (e.g. streaming apps) and is compiled to support a variety of Scala and Spark versions.  spark-testing-base is a very good option for many use cases.
+The [spark-testing-base](https://github.com/holdenk/spark-testing-base) project has more features (e.g. streaming support) and is compiled to support a variety of Scala and Spark versions.

-You might want to use spark-fast-tests instead when:
+You might want to use spark-fast-tests instead of spark-testing-base in these cases:

 * You want to run tests in parallel (you need to set `parallelExecution in Test := false` with spark-testing-base)
 * You don't want to include hive as a project dependency
-* You don't want to restart the SparkSession after each test file runs so the suite runs faster
+* You don't want to restart the SparkSession after each test file executes so the suite runs faster

 ## Additional Goals

 * Use memory efficiently so Spark test runs don't crash
 * Provide readable error messages
 * Easy to use in conjunction with other test suites
+* Give the user control of the SparkSession

+## Spark Versions

+spark-fast-tests supports Spark 2.x.
+There are no plans to retrofit the project to work with Spark 1.x.

 ## Contributing

 Open an issue or send a pull request to contribute.
-Anyone that makes good contributions to the project will be promoted to be a project maintainer.
+Anyone that makes good contributions to the project will be promoted to project maintainer status.